The Empire Strikes Back: Special Edition and other changes

-Coinciding with Lucas's plans to develop a prequel trilogy of films in the late 1990s, he remastered and rereleased his original trilogy, including Empire, under the title Star Wars Trilogy: Special Edition to test special effects.
-This included altering or adding new scenes, some of which tied into the prequel films.
+As part of his plan to develop a prequel trilogy of films in the late 1990s, Lucas remastered and rereleased the original trilogy, including Empire, under the title Star Wars Trilogy: Special Edition to test special effects.
+This included altering scenes or adding new scenes, some of which tied into the prequel films.
 Lucas described it as bringing the trilogy closer to his original vision with modern technology.
-Among the alterations, full shots of the wampa were introduced, along with computer-generated imagery shots of locations with added buildings or people.
-These editions were well-received by critics.
+Among the alterations were full shots of the wampa and computer-generated locations with added buildings or people.
+These editions were well received by critics.
 Roger Ebert called Empire the best and "heart" of the original trilogy.

 Since their initial release, the Special Editions have been altered multiple times.
 For the 2004 rerelease, the Clive Revill/Elaine Baker Emperor was replaced by Ian McDiarmid, who had performed the role since Return of the Jedi (1983).
-Temuera Morrison, who portrayed Fett's clone predecessor in Star Wars: Episode II – Attack of the Clones (2002), also dubbed over Wingreen's lines.
+Temuera Morrison, who portrayed Fett's clone predecessor in Star Wars: Episode II – Attack of the Clones (2002), dubbed over Wingreen's lines.
 Minor changes were made for the 2011 Blu-ray release, including adding flames to the probe droid's impact crater and color modifications.
-The Special Edition releases were controversial with fans, who considered the changes to the original films unnecessary or to have altered them substantially.
+The Special Edition releases were controversial with fans, who considered the changes to the original films unnecessary or too substantial.
 The unaltered versions have been commercially unavailable since a 2006 DVD release, which used unrestored footage from an early 1990s Laserdisc release.
 Harmy's Despecialized Edition is an unofficial fan effort to preserve the unaltered films.
 The 2010 documentary The People vs. George Lucas documents the relationship between the films, their fans, and Lucas.